Updated April 2021

 REGINA: Any plans for events for young people?

-Fr Armand de Malleray: As Chaplain to the Juventutem Federation, I will go to World Youth Day in Krakow this summer, hoping to take some of our young adults with me.
-We will also go with them to the annual Pilgrimage of Christendom in Chartres, and to the LMS Pilgrimage to Walsingham, England’s national Marian shrine.
+Fr Armand de Malleray: As Chaplain to the Juventutem Federation, I went go to World Youth Day in Krakow.
+We also went with them to the annual Pilgrimage of Christendom in Chartres, and to the LMS Pilgrimage to Walsingham, England’s national Marian shrine.
 We also have a monthly session with families, most of them homeschoolers.

 REGINA: I know this is a bit early to ask, but any signs of vocations?

-Fr Armand de Malleray: In January, we held a Vocations Weekend, which was attended by 10 young men.
+Fr Armand de Malleray: In January, we held a Vocations Weekend.
 The fact that our clergy is young, and that we attract young vocations, is a signal perceived favourably by the young.

 REGINA: Fantastic!
 How was the turnout for your Triduum liturgies?